Identifying multichannel coherent couplings and causal relationships in gravitational wave detectors

 \subsection{Periodic Noises from Air compressors}

 We applied the {\it CAGMon} tool to the observing run of KAGRA (O3GK run) from April 7, 2020, to April 21, 2020 \cite{LIGOScientific:2022myk, KAGRA:2022fgc}.
+Unlike the aforementioned analysis for transient noise, we used the binary neutron star (BNS) range channel instead of the \ac{gw} strain channel to investigate the coherence between the sudden drops in the BNS range plot and the air compressor noises.
+The BNS range channel is a monitoring channel that represents the volume/orientation-averaged distance based on the \ac{gw} signals with a matched filtered signal-to-noise ratio (SNR) of $8$ from the two $1.4M_{\odot}$ neutron stars in a \ac{gw} detector \cite{PhysRevD.47.2198, KAGRA:2013pob}.
+The slowly-moving behavior caused by long-duration noise disturbances in \ac{ligo} detector has been investigated via the least absolute shrinkage and selection operator (LASSO) regression, where the BNS range channel was used \cite{Walker:2018ylg}.

-Unlike the aforementioned analysis for transient noise, we used the BNS range channel as a primary channel and investigated internal or external influences on the detector's sensitivity during the long period of observational mode.
+In this analysis, we examined internal or external influences on the detector's sensitivity during the long period of observational mode.
 Because data record a minute trend of sensitivity range with around three minutes latency, we set 512 seconds of stride and 8192 of data size.
-With this configuration, significant correlations were periodically repeated between the BNS range channel and microphone channels at the BS station.
+With this configuration, significant correlations were periodically repeated between the BNS range channel and microphone channels near the beam splitter (BS) station.